🌟 Today's Vet Wisdom

 📝

-Use this page again
+Use this again

 track Photograph both eyes in the same light and note whether the pet is squinting or rubbing.